Snapchat Sexting Is More Common Than You Think

 Signs Your Teen Might Be Snapchat Sexting

-- Your teen becomes angry or defensive when they are questioned about their secrecy.
+- Become angry or defensive when they are questioned about their secrecy.

-- Their grades may drop, or they may fail to keep up with their household responsibilities.
+- Start performing poorly at school or fail to keep up with their household responsibilities.

-- Your child seems to become more withdrawn from friends and spend much of their time on their smartphone or with a certain person.
+- Withdraw from friends and spend much of their time on their smartphone or with a certain person.